Bellu-s/fabrizio-mangione-phd-student.github.io/_pages/about.md

 ## Study abroad

 - **Participant student** in the Generative Modeling Summer School (Gemss) at TU/e, Eindhoven, Netherlands, June 2024.
-- **Visiting Student** at Telecom Sud Paris from February to June 2023.
+- **Visiting student** at the Telecom Sud Paris Data Intelligence and Communication Engineering Lab (Paris, France), under the supervision of Prof. Noel Cresi and Prof.Roberto Minerva from February 2023 to June 2023.
+Main research activity was focused on vehicle trajectory prediction with the aim to enhance traffic management, reduce congestion, and improve overall transportation efficiency, developing Machine Learning models.

 ## Memberships

 I am a proud **student member of the IEEE Society**, continually engaging with a global network of researchers and innovators to push the frontiers of technology.

+## Awards
+Master student of “Percorso di Eccellenza".
+The “Percorso di Eccellenza” aims to enrich the personal education of students particularly deserving through the expansion of general culture, the deepening of technical-scientific knowledge and the improvement of professional skills.
+“Percorso di Eccellenza” consists of educational activities in addition to those of the course of study in which the student is enrolled.

 ---